How Do I Change My Name in Nevada?

 Note: Buy certified copies of your marriage certificate in advance when applying for a marriage license.
 You'll automatically get them by mail.

-How do I change my name after divorce?
+How do you change my name after divorce?

 Changing your name after a divorce in Nevada is easy.
 You'll be in court to finalize other legal matters, so ask the judge for a change of name too.

-When the court grants your divorce, they may allow you to return to a prior name.
-This includes any transition between birth and the present day.
+When the court grants your divorce, they will allow you to return to any prior name.
+This includes any name you held between birth and the present day.

 Use a certified copy of your divorce decree as your legal name change document when notifying government agencies and third parties.

-If your decree is missing your name change, you forgot to ask for it, or you've changed your mind, contact the courthouse to seek an amendment.
+If your decree is missing your name change, you forgot to ask for it, or you've changed your mind, contact the courthouse to seek an amendment to your decree.

-A separate name change petition must be filed if the court denies your amendment.
+A separate name change petition must be filed if the court denies your amendment request.
 If you're not a Nevada resident, file in your own jurisdiction.

 How do I petition for a name change in Nevada?